 Selection

-There are often more applicants to a course or programme than places available.
+There are often more applicants for a course or programme than places available.
 All applicants are placed in selection groups from which places are awarded.
 Read more about selection and how places are awarded.

 There are three main selection groups: